notarious2/Django-Pizza-Delivery/README.md

 ```

 **Run functional tests**

-to see the testing process remove _options.add_argument('headless')_ in SetUp of each test
+Located in functional tests folder of a root directory. to see the testing process remove _options.add_argument('headless')_ in SetUp of each functional test

 ```
 python manage.py test functional_tests